laserprec/Udacity-Self-Driving-Car-Nanodegree/README.md

 This repository contains my implementation to Udacity Self-Driving Car Nanodegree projects, some personal note keeping, and useful bash scripts to spin up the working environment quickly.

+The entire Nanodegree is broken down into 3 terms.
+You can find the individual project repository for each term under the `term1/projects` for example.

 ## Term 1

 ### Miniconda Environment